Chocolate Chip Pumpkin Muffins

 In a mixing bowl, whisk flour, baking soda, baking powder, salt, cinnamon, ginger, cardamom, nutmeg, and cloves.

-In a separate bowl, whisk together vegetable oil, almond milk, sugars, eggs, and pumpkin pie flavoring or ginger oil.
+In a separate bowl, whisk vegetable oil, milk, sugars, eggs, and pumpkin pie flavoring or ginger oil, if using.

 Whisk in the pumpkin puree.

-Add wet ingredients to the flour bowl, and use a wooden spoon or rubber spatula to stir until just combined.
+Add wet ingredients to the flour bowl.
+With a wooden spoon or rubber spatula, stir until just combined.
 Do not overmix.
 (Batter will be lumpy.)

 With a flexible rubber spatula or wooden spoon, gently fold in the chocolate chips.